From indexed grammars to generating functions: The case of one index symbol

 \begin{example} Another series with intermediate growth can be realized as the ordinary generating function of the following indexed grammar:

 As usual, we use index \$ to indicate the bottom of the stack, with $f$ being the only actual index symbol.
+(The reader may notice that the rule $\mathbf{S}\to\mathbf{CT_\$} $ is yet another relaxation of the hypotheses of Proposition~\ref{prop:push-to-inf} that does not affect its conclusion.)
 A typical parse tree is given in Figure~\ref{fig:intermed}.
 From this we see that the language generated (unambiguously) is

 We can derive the generating function in the usual fashion.
 Note the shortcuts $\mathbf{X}_{f^{n}\$}\rightarrow(a\vert b)$ (regardless of indices) and $\mathbf{V}_{f^{n}\$}\overset{*}{\rightarrow}a^{2n}\mathbf{V}_{\$}\rightarrow a^{2n+2}$.
 Starting with one can use induction to derive